3 Types of Regional Anesthesia

 Peripheral Nerve Blocks

 A needle or catheter is placed along the path of nerves to your arm or leg.
-Numbing medicine is injected to provide 4 to 20 hours of pain relief.
-If a peripheral nerve block catheter is used, numbing medicine is given continuously to prevent pain for days— plus you will have a button to safely give yourself more numbing as you need it.
+Numbing medicine is injected, and depending on the particular medication, you may experience from 4 to 20 hours of pain relief.
+If a peripheral nerve block catheter is used, numbing medicine is given continuously to prevent pain for days— plus you may have a button to safely give yourself more numbing medicine as you need it.
 Always, you will have back-up pain medicines available by mouth or your IV.

 A needle is placed between the bones of the back for injection of pain relieving medicines.
-Sometimes, epidural pain medicine specially formulated to last two days is injected through this needle.
-Other times, a better choice is a small catheter left in place.
-Then, continuous numbing and pain relieving medicines given through this epidural catheter (along with a button for extra doses) will help prevent pain.
+Most often a small catheter is left in place and the needle removed.
+Then, continuous numbing and pain relieving medicines given through this epidural catheter (along with a button for extra doses) will help reduce or prevent pain.
 In either case, you can lie, sit, and usually walk with an epidural.
 Commonly, we use this catheter for several days during your recovery--usually until you are able to take pills to easily control pain.